Alvinsebu/cyber-scan-messenger-backend/README.md

 🧠 Train the ML Model
 Use the following to train your model before starting the app: python train_model.py
-It saves the model as cyberbully_model.pkl.
+It saves the model, tokenizer in models folder.

-Ensure you have a CSV named cyberbullying_data.csv with columns: comment, bullying.
+Ensure you have a CSV named cyberbullying_data.csv with columns: text, lab.

 🧪 Initialize Database